SchrodingerZhu/area-exam-survey/writing/reuse.typ

 To counteract these issues, userspace memory is generally managed by memory allocators, acting as a sort of cache for pages between the operating system and userspace allocations.
 Upon allocation, rather than directly invoking mmap, allocators opt to utilize available space in their cached pages.
 Conversely, upon deallocation, instead of immediately returning the page to the OS, the allocator postpones the page's release by initially placing it into the cache pool.
 This practice represents a lower-level form of memory reuse, aiming to repurpose available page space from previous deallocations in the hope that subsequent allocations will reuse this memory space.

 Memory allocators, like those incorporated by libc, are often accessed by multiple threads, necessitating the global page pool to be safeguarded by mutexes or other synchronization mechanisms, thereby imposing additional costs on malloc/free operations.
-To circumvent this overhead, modern allocators such as mimalloc, referenced in @leijen2019mimalloc, and snmalloc, noted in @snmalloc, have introduced a concept known as freelist sharding.
+To circumvent this overhead, modern allocators such as mimalloc @leijen2019mimalloc, and snmalloc @snmalloc, have introduced a concept known as freelist sharding.
 This approach involves segregating the page pool by different size classes, with available memory blocks being placed into local freelists initially and only transferred back to the global pool once certain conditions are met.
 This strategy adds an additional layer of memory reuse by considering the local context, where consecutive allocations and deallocations are capured by frequent addition and removal of memory objects from local lists, thereby achieving higher throughput.

 Especially for small allocations on the fast path, where an allocation finds a match in local freelists, the operation is exceptionally efficient; for instance, in snmalloc, there are only about 45 general instructions with just two branches, significantly fewer than what is required for the cold initialization routine.